flevesqu42/42_fractol/README.md

 Submit in : one week.

+Note :

-Note :  - Drag and drop.
+	- Drag and drop.

 	- Multiple colors modifier.

 	- rgb and hsv mode (basicaly on rgb mode).
-        - Personalised algorithm for Buddhabrot-like fractals.

 Language : C